William Shakespeare

 It is only the better tourist guides who will tell you that there is no ‘House of Juliet’ in Verona, the balcony is an 18th-century add-on - probably part of a vault which once housed a coffin - and the statue’s anatomy has been so ravaged by the sweaty hands of the gullible that the original, which only first appeared in 1969, has now had to be moved inside under cover and the present incumbent of the space is a copy first erected in 2014.

 I don’t know why I have such little patience with the imposture.
 After all, it’s only a bit of fun and the guides have to eat.
 But to me it’s just something else that feeds unnecessarily into the myth-making, and with Shakespeare I think we’ve already got enough of that to go around.
 Why not accept the most likely explanation - that he was the right person at the right place at the right time with the right set of skills to set the stage on fire (literally in 1613 when The Globe burnt down during that performance of Henry VIII).
 Why does anyone feel the need to believe he might have been an aristocrat and not the son of a glover?
 Why does he need to have been a lawyer, or a teacher, or a soldier or the follower of any other craft or trade or lifestyle whose language and traditions he could easily have picked up and absorbed through study or listening or schmoozing or simply going about life with his eyes and ears open?
 Why can he not just be the man who wrote the plays?
 It’s not as if, at this remove, we’re going to be able to reach back through history to shake his hand or pat him on the shoulder to show our appreciation.
-Would King Lear any more affecting if we knew for sure it had been written by a lord?
+Would King Lear be any more affecting if we knew for sure it had been written by a lord?
 Would Much Ado About Nothing be any funnier if someone could prove it was written by a woman?
 The mere fact that his work is so rich that it can provoke such pointless arguments and head-scratching about their provenance four hundred years on merely emphasises his genius and much-vaunted ‘universality’.
-And in the long run it makes zero difference who wrote them, does it?
+And in the long run it makes zero difference who wrote them, doesn’t it?
 “The play’s the thing” after all.
 Let’s just leave it at that.

 Previous